hiozdogan/angularjs-webpack/README.md

 npm install
 ```

-In order to run on development mode
+In order to run for development
 ```
 npm run start
 ```